tmramble/Azure-AutoML/README.md

 # 📈 Bike Rental Demand Prediction with Azure AutoML

 This project showcases how to build, train, deploy, and test a machine learning regression model using **Azure Machine Learning Studio's Automated ML (AutoML)**.
 It predicts bike rentals based on environmental and calendar data.
+I chose this project because it allowed me to train real data with real time endpoints and allowed me a seamless low-code way to incorporate machine learning into my portfolio!

 ---